Revisiting the Great Attractor: The Local Group's streamline trajectory, cosmic velocity and dynamical fate: Introduction

 Despite these challenges, subsequent measurements reinforced the notion of a coherent inflow to the \ac{GA} region.
 Using Fundamental Plane and Tully--Fisher distance indicators,~\citet{Dressler_1990, Dressler_1990B} and~\citet{Burstein_1990} found evidence for a convergence of peculiar velocities near $4000$--$4500~\kmsec$, consistent with the inferred distance to the \ac{GA}.
-The amplitude and extent of these flows posed a significant challenge to \ac{CDM} models at the time. $N$-body simulations by~\citet{Bertschinger_1988} showed that the mass concentration required to produce such motions was improbable in \ac{CDM} scenarios assuming standard galaxy biasing, suggesting that the \ac{GA} could impose non-trivial constraints on large-scale structure formation models.
+However,~\citet{Hudson_1994_C} showed that inhomogeneous Malmquist bias can mimic such convergence; after correcting for this effect, the data are better described by infall of ${\sim}240~\kmsec$ onto Cen~30 combined with a residual bulk dipole of ${\sim}360~\kmsec$, with no need for convergence at the \ac{GA} distance.
+Nevertheless, the amplitude and extent of the measured bulk flows posed a significant challenge to \ac{CDM} models at the time. $N$-body simulations by~\citet{Bertschinger_1988} showed that the mass concentration required to produce such motions was improbable in \ac{CDM} scenarios assuming standard galaxy biasing, suggesting that the \ac{GA} could impose non-trivial constraints on large-scale structure formation models.

-Current understanding is that the \ac{GA} is not a gravitationally bound object but a diffuse overdense region influencing galaxy motions on ${\sim} 100~\Mpch$ scales.
+The current understanding is that the \ac{GA} is not a gravitationally bound object but a diffuse overdense region influencing galaxy motions on ${\sim} 100~\Mpch$ scales.
 Within this region, the Norma cluster (Abell 3627) has been thought to be a plausible core.
 Identified through HI and near-infrared observations obscured by the Milky Way, Norma was found to be a rich and massive cluster located at $(\ell,\,b)\approx(325,\,-7)\,\deg$ and $cz\approx 4870~\kmsec$~\citep{Kraan-Korteweg_1996}.
 Subsequent dynamical analysis by~\citet{Woudt_2008} confirmed its significance, though the \ac{GA}'s mass distribution does not converge neatly on Norma, suggesting a broader structure.
-Another massive cluster hidden behind the \ac{ZoA} is the Vela supercluster, though it is considerably further away than the \ac{GA} with a recessional velocity of $18,000~\kmsec$~\citep{KraanKorteweg_2017,Courtois_2019,Hatamkhani_2023,Rajohnson_2024}.
+Another massive cluster hidden behind the \ac{ZoA} is the Vela supercluster, though it is considerably further away than the \ac{GA} with a recessional velocity of $18{,}000~\kmsec$~\citep{KraanKorteweg_2017,Courtois_2019,Hatamkhani_2023,Rajohnson_2024}.
+The South Pole Wall, at $cz \approx 12{,}000~\kmsec$, is another large-scale structure detected through peculiar-velocity analysis~\citep{Pomarede_2020}.